ironijunior/diff-base64/README.md

     ```

 #### DiffProcessor
-Comparison process among both sides of the object.
+It is the comparison process among both sides of the object.

-When the `left` or `right` endpoint receives data it will check if the other side already have data as well, if so then
+When `left` or `right` endpoint receives data it will check if the other side already have data as well, if so then
 an event will be published to the Spring Application Context, and then consumed by the `ApplicationListener`
 and processed by the `DiffProcessor`.
 The `DiffProcessor` runs the process of comparison asynchronously using `CompletableFuture`.

 The idea of using Spring Application Context and `CompletableFuture` is to have a pre visualization on how the
 solution would behave using a distributed architecture.
-In the future we could migrate
-the Events and the CompletableFuture to a message broker (RabbitMQ, Kafka, etc).

 ### Testing
 - unit tests: JUnit + Mockito